Appendix XV

 6. The Model Cost Accounting Guidelines developed by the Oregon Department of Administrative Services pursuant to Section 3, Chapter 869, Oregon Laws 1979 are hereby adopted as the City’s Cost Accounting System to apply to public improvement projects exceeding $5,000 and constructed with City’s own equipment or personnel.
 ORS 279C.310.
 For such public improvement projects estimated to cost more than $200,000, or for certain road maintenance projects exceeding $125,000, City shall also comply with the requirements of ORS 279C.305.

-PASSED BY THE COUNCIL AND LOCAL CONTRACT REVIEW BOARD, AND APPROVED BY THE MAYOR AND PRESIDENT OF THE CONTRACT REVIEW BOARD THIS 11th DAY OF MAY, 2020.
+PASSED BY THE LOCAL CONTRACT REVIEW BOARD AND APPROVED BY THE PRESIDENT THIS 12 DAY OF February, 2024.

 City Council